 True, in the old days a standard portable equipment could subject the interpreter to long hours of standing and poor sound quality.
 With the typical tour-guide system, the interpreter, having no direct audio feed, had to rely on natural hearing, which meant moving about the room to ensure everyone taking the floor was well within earshot.
 The interpreter also needed to speak extra softly, so that his voice would not override that of the speaker by whom he stood.
 Not the best working conditions.

 Well, those days are gone.
-A new generation of bi-directional portable equipment has solved all of these issues.
-The latest systems come complete with two dual-function transceivers, one for the speaker, one for the interpreter.
-Using one single piece of hardware, the interpreter can now listen to crystal clear incoming audio and deliver his or her interpretation from a seat at the back of the room.
+A new generation of portable equipment has solved these issues.
+The latest systems allow the interpreter to listen to crystal clear incoming audio and deliver his or her interpretation from a seat at the back of the room.

-And should there be more speakers around the table — like in a small boardroom fitted with conference microphones or a lecture hall with a few handheld mics — a docking station can be added that captures any audio feed going through the PA and channels it wirelessly to the interpreter.
+And should there be more speakers around the table — like in a small boardroom fitted with conference microphones or a lecture hall with a few handheld mics — a dock station or a fixed transmitter can be added that captures any audio feed going through the PA and channels it wirelessly to the interpreter.